 Section 3.2

-Any such agency, organization, or individual shall be considered a member in good standing, and entitled to all rights and privileges herein granted upon acknowledgment by the Steering Committee and confirmed by a signed registration.
-A member in good standing is: One who has paid their dues and/or has requested a waiver of dues that was approved by the Steering Committee.
-The above not withstanding non-dues paying members may attend coalition meetings, and sit on committees (at any level) however, non-dues paying members are not eligible to vote on any CoC matter and are not eligible for membership on the Steering Committee.
+Any such agency, organization, or individual shall be considered a member in good standing, and entitled to all rights and privileges herein granted upon acknowledgment by the Board of Directors and confirmed by a signed registration.
+A member in good standing is: One who has paid their dues and/or has requested a waiver of dues that was approved by the Board of Directors.
+The above not withstanding non-dues paying members may attend coalition meetings, and sit on committees (at any level) however, non-dues paying members are not eligible to vote on any CoC matter and are not eligible for membership on the Board of Directors.

 Section 3.3